phyzical/docker.labelInjector/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please include any labels you think may be causing the to help replicate

 **To Reproduce**
 Steps to reproduce the behavior: